Sacred Parenting (Ephesians 6:4)

 Father, thank you for the privilege we have of being parents.
 Thank you that you entrust these little ones to us, and you allow us to shape their lives, to help build their characters, so that they will grow to know that they are loved, that they are valuable, and that they can best live their lives in submission to you and in a relationship with you.

-I pray that you would strengthen every parent here today for the task that they have.
+I pray that you will strengthen every parent here today for the task that they have.
 Help us to treat our kids the same way that you treat your kids.
 I pray this in the name of our Lord and Savior Jesus Christ.
 In his name I pray, Amen.

 Darryl Dash